 Approx. 22 m (72 ft) cylindrical water tower with a large square tank

 at the top.
-David Vaucher's photo is at right.
+David Vaucher's photo is at right, and Bing has a satellite view.
 In the absence of the

 main light, the water tower served and may still serve as a temporary

 beacon for ships entering the Sierra Leone River, displaying a continuous

 red light.
 Located 460 m (0.3 mi) south of the original lighthouse.